osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 101-gifs

 This script lists all the files with a .gif extension in the current directory and all its sub-directories.
 Hidden files are listed, only regular files (not directories) are displayed, and the names of the files are displayed without their extensions.
 The files are sorted by byte values in a case-insensitive manner.
 One file name per line, and the listing ends with a new line.

+# 102-acrostic

+This script decodes acrostics that use the first letter of each line.
+The 'decoded' message ends with a new line.